Shamdan17/Bricking_Bad/use-cases/quit-the-game.md

 **Main Success Scenario:**

 1. User clicks on the quit button or shortcut on the keyboard
-2. System halts the game and displays a message to be confirmed by user
+2. Game halts the game and displays a message to be confirmed by user
 3. User confirms quitting
-3. System closes the game
+3. Game closes the game

 **Extensions:**